Making Crystal Shine!

 While Crystal is strong community, we can make it even better.
 Neighborhoods where people know and trust each other are safer and better prepared for natural disasters.
 With many new people moving to Crystal, it can be difficult to get to know your neighbors.
 Which is why I want to support neighbors getting to know neighbors by recognizing and supporting people who are leaders in their neighborhood.
 An example is that the city would collect the names of volunteers who would want to meet new neighbors and host neighborhood events outside of just national night out.
 These people would get recognition for their work and support organizing community events.

 Crystal's trees improve property values, provide animal habitat, add to beautification, protect water quality, and sequester carbon.
-Unfortunately, Crystal has seen a decrease in the tree canopy the last couple years, last year the city alone removed 225 trees, with many less replanted.
-Crystal also is one of the only cities in the metro that has the policy to remove all boulevard trees through attrition.
+Unfortunately, Crystal has seen a decrease in the tree canopy the last couple years, last year the city alone removed hundreds of trees.
+Until my new forestry ordinance Crystal used to be one of the only cities in the metro that had a policy to remove all boulevard trees through attrition.

 I believe that a strong urban forest is critical to a strong city.
 Trees have been proven to improve the health of individuals and communities.
-With no dedicated forestry staff, growing responsibility has been placed the public works department which is facing more and more pressure from emerald ash borer, aging trees, and tree diseases.
-I propose a strategy that empowers local landowners to partner with the city to plant trees and improve Forestry, a strategy that has been successful for other area cities.
+With a new ordinance, I have delievered on a promise to empower local landowners to partner with the city to plant trees and improve Forestry, a strategy that has been successful for other area cities.